Germany–North Macedonia relations: History

 In the Second World War, a similar constellation as in the First appeared: Bulgaria joined the three-power pact led by Nazi Germany in 1941 and was allowed to occupy the east and the center of Serbian Macedonia after the breakup of Yugoslavia in the course of the Balkan campaign in the same year.
 Unlike the Bulgarian motherland, the Jews in the occupied territories were not saved from the Holocaust.
 From occupied Macedonia 7100 Jews, including 2000 children, were deported to the Treblinka extermination camp.
 Only 196 of them survived.
 From the end of August 1944 Bulgaria withdrew from the occupied territories of Yugoslavia.
 After the conquest of Yugoslavia in 1941, western formerly Serbian Macedonia was annexed to the Italian, and since 1943 German, protectorate of Greater Albania.
 In the summer of 1944, the German Reich responded to the massive deterioration of its position in the Balkans by considering the creation of a formally independent Macedonian state.
 However, this Führer order was not carried out in the face of the advancing Red Army.
-In October 1944, German troops killed 80 unarmed inhabitants of the village of Radolišta (Ladorishti) in the Ladorisht Massacre in "retaliation" for previous partisan attacks.
+In October 1944, German troops killed 80 unarmed inhabitants of the village of Radolišta (Ladorishti) in the Ladorisht massacre in "retaliation" for previous partisan attacks.
 The withdrawal of German troops from Greece took place through Skopje (November 1944) and brought some destruction to the city.

 After the Germans left, the area became part of Yugoslavia again as the Socialist Republic of Macedonia.
 This Socialist Federal Republic of Yugoslavia fell into a deadly crisis with the fall of communism in the late 1980s.
 While Slovenia and Croatia had already declared their independence in June 1991 and were recognized by Germany on their own in the same year, developments in Macedonia were slower.
 The independence referendum (with a positive outcome) took place in September 1991, but recognition by the states of the European Community proved difficult because of major disputes between the newly formed country and EC member Greece (see Macedonia naming dispute).
-This also put a strain on German-Greek relations, as Germany argued for recognition of the Republic of Macedonia in order to stabilize the crisis region and provide the model for a peaceful exit from the disintegrating Yugoslavia.
+This also put a strain on German-Greek relations, as Germany argued for recognition of the Republic of Macedonia to stabilize the crisis region and provide the model for a peaceful exit from the disintegrating Yugoslavia.
 Despite massive Greek opposition, the German government recognized the country's independence in late 1993 and subsequently proved to be the most active supporter of the young state (for example, Germany provided the most development aid of any country and massively promoted trade and cultural relations).
 More recently, Germany assisted the Republic of Macedonia in dealing with refugee movements from Kosovo as a result of the Kosovo War (1999), as well as in containing the Albanian uprising in Macedonia in 2001 or its sustainable resolution by constitutional and democratic means (Ohrid Agreement).